ryanpfalz/WebAppMvp-GitHub/README.md

 ##### For PaaS:

-1. As long as the below .yml files are present in the `.github\workflows` directory, they will automatically be detected in the Actions tab:
+1. As long as the below .yml files are present in the `.github/workflows` directory, they will automatically be detected in the Actions tab:
-   - IaC w/ Terraform (provisioning): `.github\workflows\tf-pipeline-paas.yml`
+   - IaC w/ Terraform (provisioning): `.github/workflows/tf-pipeline-paas.yml`

 #### Notes on GitHub setup